DevriX/DX-Sales-CRM/readme.txt

 3. The most important information from the Projects and the Customers is listed and easily reached
 4. You can create Reports and export them as CSV

+== Upgrade Notice ==
+The plugin is ownership of DevriX.
+We are going to work on a few versions, adding some nice features in the near feature, stay tuned! :)

 == Changelog ==

+= 1.1 =
+* Fixing security issues
+* Tested up with WordPress 6.7

 = 1.0.0 =
 Initial version